 The conceptual difficulties in measuring national income include:

 Problem of Definition

 Change in price is one of the greatest challenges in computing national income.
-The continues change in the price of raw materials, production process, and the final goods make it difficult to get determine the actual cost of the goods and services when they arrive to the market.
+The continued change in the price of raw materials, production process, and the final goods make it difficult to get determine the actual cost of the goods and services when they arrive at the market.

 Double counting is an issue that is most prominent while determining national income.
 It refers to the counting the value of a good more than once.